isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.6 =
+* New - Save default options upon activation.
+* New - Delete our options upon plugin deletion.
+* Fix - Compatibility with PHP 7.1 and WooCommerce 3.0.
+Accessing attribute data directly was causing some PHP notices in PHP 7.1.
+We now use the new WC_Product_Attribute class getters instead of accessing attribute data directly.

 = 1.5.4 =
 * Fix - Remove 'Product' from the attribute label which was caused by a change in WooCommerce 3.0.
 * API - Don't access the $product->id property directly, which throws a notice since WC 3.0.